Current PhD Students

 Claudia Sicondolfo’s research interests include film festivals, screen publics, youth and digital media cultures, and the creative industries’ relationships with affect theories.
 Her Vanier-CGS funded doctoral research examines educational and community outreach strategies of various Canadian digital screen institutions, collectives, and film festivals.
 By focusing on digital and mobile technologies, including VR experiences, social media outreach, interactive documentaries and online platforms, she aims to interrogate contemporary engagement discourses involving youth communities and emergent media artists.
 Claudia has worked extensively with educational communities across Canada and has published educational companion curriculum for interactive and traditional documentaries, including Highrise and Offshore.
 She has two forthcoming (2018) book chapters.

-Genne Speers has a BFA in Art History and Film Studies with a Minor in Printmaking from Concordia University, Montréal, and a Masters in Cinema and Film Archiving from the University of East Anglia, Norwich, UK.
-Genne has worked on projects at the BFI National Archive, Berkhamsted, UK, and UNESCO, Paris, France.
-Her research interests include: traditional and counter archival theory, critical theory and experience, and regimes of perspective in documentary practice.
-Genne is also the print maintenance specialist at CFMDC in Toronto and has worked on the technical team for several film festivals including Toronto International Film Festival, Hot Docs, and Inside Out LGBT Film Festival.
+Genne Speers has a BFA in Art History and Film Studies with a Minor in Studio Arts from Concordia University and a Masters in Cinema and Film Archiving from the University of East Anglia.
+Genne has worked on projects at the BFI National Archive, Berkhamsted, and UNESCO, Paris.
+Her research interests include: critical archive theory, visual rhetoric, and technologies of war and vision.
+Her dissertation is tentatively titled "Graphics of Violence: The View From Above, Mapping, Data, and the Archiving of Experience."
+Genne currently serves as Deputy Director of CFMDC, one of Canada's oldest artist-run centres and artist film distributors.

 Michael Trommer is a Toronto-based producer, sound and multi-media artist; his experimental work has been focused primarily on psychogeographical and acoustemological explorations via the use of field recordings, infra- and ultrasound, as well as multi-channel installation and expanded video techniques.
 He has released material on a diverse roster of international labels and has performed and exhibited his sound, video and installation work throughout North America, Europe and Asia.
 He currently teaches at OCAD University in Toronto.